-The journey toward pregnancy is one filled with triumphs and disappointments, and for parents who’ve been trying to conceive for a while, little is more frustrating than another negative test.
+The journey toward pregnancy is one filled with triumphs and disappointments, and for parents who’ve been trying to conceive for a while, nothing can be more frustrating than another negative test.

 What are blocked fallopian tubes, and how do they impact fertility?

-However, if you are still having trouble conceiving, your doctor may prescribe a fertility drug in order to improve your chances.
+However, if you’re still having trouble conceiving, your doctor may prescribe a fertility drug in order to improve your chances.

 Fallopian tube blockage: symptoms, causes, diagnosis, and treatment